EndPointCorp/end-point-blog/2019/03/22/running-magento-2-windows-xampp.html.md

 <img src="/blog/2019/03/22/running-magento-2-windows-xampp/e-commerce-safe.jpg" alt="Ecommerce" /><br><a href="https://burst.shopify.com/photos/computer-security-lock-and-payment?q=e-commerce">Photo by Nicole De Khors</a> · <a href="https://burst.shopify.com/licenses/shopify-some-rights-reserved">Burst, Some Rights Reserved</a>

-Magento is an open source Ecommerce platform, written in PHP and relying on MySQL/MariaDB for persistence.
-According to <a href="https://trends.builtwith.com/shop">BuiltWith</a>, Magento is the third most used platform in Ecommerce websites.
+Magento is an open source ecommerce platform, written in PHP and relying on MySQL/​MariaDB for persistence.
+According to <a href="https://trends.builtwith.com/shop">BuiltWith</a>, Magento is the third most used platform in ecommerce websites.
 It began its life in 2008 with its first general release, and a major update (Magento 2) was released in 2015.

 And now, more than three years after, Magento 1 is slowly dying: There won’t be any more quality fixes or security updates from June 2020, and there won’t be extended support for fixes or new payment methods.
 So the obvious choice will be Magento 2 from now on.